djgorel/website_hw_3_data_science/CrimeAnalysis.md

 ![alt text](Area's_Victim_Counts.png)

-I had expected that male and female victims would likely be similar in each area, or that at the least each district would have a similar patter.
-However, it ending up varying widely between districts, with each area having a significant difference in the amount of male and female victims, yet some had far more males, and others far more female victims.
+I had expected that male and female victims would likely be similar in each area, or that at the least each district would have a similar pattern.
+However, it ended up varying widely between districts, with each area having a significant difference in the amount of male and female victims, yet some had far more males, and others far more female victims.

 The next big question I wanted to tackle was if crime had been rising or falling in recent years, and I wanted to explore trends within there.
 I generated a bar graph of the total crime rates from 2020 to 2023.

 ![alt text](Did_total_Crimes_stay_constant_each_year.png)

-The graph showed me that there did seem to be an increase in crime from 2020 to 2022, before stabalizing relatively in 2023.
+The graph showed me that there did seem to be an increase in crime from 2020 to 2022, before stabilizing relatively in 2023.
 Upon examining this, I noticed that the increase seemed to correlate with the timing in which we came out of the COVID-19 pandemic, and wondered if there was a correlation between the pandemic and crime rate.
 Thus, I generated a new bar graph where I expanded to look at the crime count for each quarter of the years.

 ![alt text](Did_the_Pandemic_influence_crime_rate.png)

 The result of this graph spoke volumes.
 The COVID-19 pandemic hit America in early 2020, before practically shutting down the country starting in March 2020.
 The pandemic continued to have strong lockdown impacts, with cases peaking around January 2021.
 However, by early 2021 the vaccine was released, and restrictions started to be lifted on lockdown as more of society got vaccinated.
-Looking at this graph, we see that crime rate started falling progressively throughout 2020, and reached a bottom point around early 2021.
+Looking at this graph, we see that the crime rate started falling progressively throughout 2020, and reached a bottom point around early 2021.
 It then began rising in Q2 of 2021, before significantly rising back to levels similar to those found in 2022 and 2023 in Q3 and Q4 of 2021.
-In otherwords, crime fell as the pandemic took hold, and then bounced back to higher amounts as soon as the lockdown went back.
+In other words, crime fell as the pandemic took hold, and then bounced back to higher amounts as soon as the lockdown went back.
 While the plummet was not huge, it is clear that the pandemic's social distancing had a watershed effect on decreasing crime.

 Further digging into time, the graph below examines if certain days of the week had more crime, by totalling the crimes committed on weekdays over the past 4 years.